s-victor/TinyPedal/docs/customization.md

 If weather readings increased within the interval, `▲` uparrow sign will be shown; if readings decreased within the interval, `▼` downarrow sign will be shown; If readings has not changed during the interval, `●` sign will be shown after.

+    decimal_places_temperature
+Set amount decimal places to keep.
+Default is `1` decimal place, set to `0` to hide decimals.
+Note, when number of digits is less than expected, extra leading zero or decimal place will be added to fill the gap.

 [**`Back to Top`**](#)